Why the “like” button rules my life

 So what do we do?
 Many have considered the possibility of not falling prey to these sites.
 But this is difficult to follow in this world which spins on the axis of social media.
 Kids feel isolated, people feel disconnected from others and often such people are ridiculed by others.
 No solution lies in discarding a particular thing because it has a potential to harm.
 The answer often lies somewhere deeper.

 Did the earlier generations not click pictures of their vacations with the sole purpose of showing it to their friends?
 I remember as a child attending get togethers where the family would pass around photos of their vacations while the others oohed and aahed about them.
-Was it different from posting it on Facebook?
-Of course you don’t get samosas and jalebi with pictures on Facebook!!!
+Was it different from posting it on social media?

 And then of course there is the whole looking good thing.
 Being forced to dress up in a way which is “liked” by others.
 I remember the first time I draped a saree my grandmother took me kicking and screaming to meet all her friends.
 “See how many people said you look pretty?”
 Could you not see that yourself?
 For that I got the eternal “you look beautiful to me in you night clothes, you are my baby” lecture.
 Silly me did not realize that it was more important to get “liked” by others than by my grandmother who actually loved me.

 It’s just not restricted to photos it is about life events too which the world should be aware of.
 Going around giving sweets to people you don’t know after getting admission in a prestigious college, calling up distant relatives to tell them about your son going abroad …….
-BUT it is different from posting it on your timeline.
+How is it different from posting it on your social media?

 Finally, the whole huge wedding and the grand reception to announce your change in relationship status.
-I think it’s cheaper just posting it on Facebook.
-But no that is giving in to the evil social media.
-It’s more sophisticated to stand on stage sweating in clothes that you don’t like and will never again wear and announce to the world that you are man and wife.
-Not to forget clicking photos in ridiculous poses while others enjoyed a scrumptious meal at your wedding so that there can be more get togethers to see ‘shaadi ka album’ and gush over the Ram Seeta Jodi.
+Aren’t brides and grooms made to stand on stage sweating in clothes that you don’t like and will never again wear and announce to the world that you are man and wife.
+Not to forget clicking photos in ridiculous poses while others enjoyed a scrumptious meal at your wedding so that there can be more get togethers to see the wedding albums.

 The point here is that we teach our children the need for approval.
 We bring them up to believe that no deed is worth doing unless the world approves of it.
 Why then do we criticize them about being addicted to social media?
 The earlier generation has done the same thing only without the smart phones.
 But then isn’t turning a blind eye to our mistakes a perk of parenthood??